 I’m just a comedian. – Jon Stewart

-This is a revised and updated version of a blog I posted in early 2013.
-I enjoyed watching Jon Stewart preaching to the choir as much as anyone.
+Back in the day, I enjoyed watching Jon Stewart preaching to the choir as much as anyone.
 However, I never expected any authentic, radical commentary from him, for three reasons.
-First, the fact that he never mentioned the Israeli/Palestinian conflict (regardless of whether Republicans or Democrats were in office) indicated the limits of his criticism of American policies that have been remarkably consistent, if hypocritical, since the end of World War Two.
+First, the fact that he never mentioned the Israeli/Palestinian conflict (regardless of whether Republicans or Democrats were in office) indicates the limits of his criticism of American policies that have been remarkably consistent, if hypocritical, since the end of World War Two.

-Second, and perhaps more fundamental, was his policy of regularly inviting creeps like Bill O’Reilly as well as government spokespersons and other representatives of the corporate media onto his show for debate.
-Stewart was first and foremost an entertainer, and no one should have expected him to jeopardize his own status.
+Second, and perhaps more fundamental, was his policy of regularly inviting truly revolting creeps like Bill O’Reilly as well as government spokespersons and representatives of the corporate media onto his show.
+Stewart is first and foremost an entertainer, and no one should have expected him to jeopardize his own status.

 Now I have nothing against “reasoned debate.”
-Indeed, we could use much more of it.
-But by doing this, he gave them and their positions legitimacy before the camera and the millions who watched him, a legitimacy that they neither needed (they certainly got plenty of exposure on their own) nor deserved.
-This expresses what I call “liberal innocence” – the insistence, despite all evidence, that conservatives (I prefer the term “reactionaries”) and liberals will sort out “the facts” in a disengaged, orderly process on a “level playing field,” in which all participants share a common desire for enhancing the public welfare.
+Indeed, we need much more of it.
+But by doing this, he gave them and their positions legitimacy before the camera and the millions who watch it, a legitimacy that they neither needed (they got plenty of exposure on their own) nor deserved.
+This expresses what I call “liberal innocence” – the insistence, despite all evidence, that conservatives (I prefer the term “reactionaries”) and liberals will sort out “the facts” in a disengaged, orderly, intellectual process, on a “level playing field.”

 Bullshit.
-The unedited history of the last sixty years should show anyone who is willing to actually look that the Right and its flunkies have never played by the “rules” and never will.
-Naively hoping that they might do so only solidifies our sense of innocence and leads ultimately to disillusionment with the political process itself.
+The unedited history of the last sixty years should show anyone who is willing to look that the Right has never played by the “rules” and never will.
+Naively hoping that they will only solidifies our sense of innocence and leads ultimately to disillusionment with the political process itself.

 Stewart had a clear function within the corporate media: to constantly remind his viewers of the limits of acceptable discourse: meaning, from far-right to moderately liberal.
 Every time he playfully bantered with O’Reilly and his ilk, those scumbags moved a bit closer to the middle in the public, liberal eye.
-And, given that many young people admit that they got all their news from Stewart and, perhaps, Stephen Colbert, his role becomes even more important.
+And, given that many young people admitted that they got all their news from him and, perhaps, Stephen Colbert, their roles become even more important.

 For a while I also enjoyed watching Keith Olberman and Rachel Maddow trash right-wingers with their devastating wit.
 However, the fact that they rarely criticized the Obama administration (whose fundamental policies and financial supporters were not significantly different from its predecessors) indicates a similar kind of innocent refusal, even denial, to rock the boat.
-By skewering right-wingers without acknowledging either collusion by Democrats or authentic left-wing alternatives, they served the function of all the media: to constrict the terms of debate to a fraction of that spectrum and give the impression that we have real freedom of expression in this country.
+By skewering right-wingers without either acknowledging collusion by Democrats or offering any authentic, progressive alternatives, they served the function of all the media: to constrict the terms of debate to a fraction of the spectrum and give the impression that we have real freedom of expression in this country.

-Eventually, it became clear that Maddow and all her MSNBC crowd had become nothing more than spokespersons for Hillary Clinton and the Democratic Party, as Fox is for the Republicans.
-The jokes became stale, safe, snarky and predictable.
+Eventually, I realized that Maddow and all her MSNBC crowd had become nothing more than spokespersons for Hillary Clinton and the Democratic Party, as Fox TV is for the Republicans.
+The jokes became stale, safe and predictable.

-Eventually, with the dominance of Fox News, the Koch-funded Tea Party and the grand con-man Trump, the issue of “fake news” arose to muddy the boundaries between truth and fiction on several levels.
+Eventually, with the dominance of Fox News, the Koch-funded Tea Party and the grand con-man Trumpus, the issue of fake news arose to muddy the boundaries between truth and fiction on several levels.
 But as Howard Zinn and Noam Chomsky had been arguing for decades, the established, corporate, “liberal” media had always purveyed news and opinion through subtle but highly slanted narratives quite deliberately intended to reinforce the myth of American innocence and the good intentions of the American Empire.

 Stewart and Colbert revived an old entertainment form: comedians pretending to be newscasters, as in Saturday Night Live’s “Weekend Update.”
 Perhaps they were simply taking note of how American culture had been changing since the Ronald Reagan years.
 As (despite the media’s determined efforts) our grand narrative was breaking down, so were all of our institutions.
 Especially in the realms of politics, education and entertainment, many people were realizing that there was hardly any difference anymore.
 Who coined the term “edutainment?”
 Walt Disney, in 1954.

-But Stewart the fake newsman never pretended to have values other those of Stewart the wealthy, Jewish (that is, unquestioningly pro-Israel) liberal, or “PEP” (progressive except for Palestine).
+But Stewart the fake newsman never pretended to have values other those of Stewart the affluent, New York Jewish liberal, or “PEP” (progressive except for Palestine).
 And for the reasons I’ve mentioned, he could never break out of that bubble, with its gatekeeping function.

-By this logic, even O’Reilly would turn liberal if the sponsorship or the ratings justified such a change.
+By this logic, even Bill O’Reilly would become a liberal commentator if the sponsorship or the ratings justified such a change.
 Up to a point, this seems to be one of the fundamental values of media in late capitalism: if it sells – if there is an identifiable market – keep selling it.
 Beyond that point, criticism of the system itself, aside from some of the clowns who embody it, becomes intolerable.
 This, combined with low ratings, spelled Wilmore’s demise.

-By wearing a mask made of his own face, he (Colbert) inflected every interaction with multiple ironies, keeping his guests—including politicians and authors—off balance, and forcing them to be spontaneous.
+Colbert created a persona—a Bill O’Reilly-inspired blowhard—that evolved into a surprisingly flexible instrument.
+By wearing a mask made of his own face, he inflected every interaction with multiple ironies, keeping his guests—including politicians and authors—off balance, and forcing them to be spontaneous.

 I’d take that statement further.
 By pretending to be a conservative chatting with other conservatives, he was able to reveal them as the thugs they really were, without giving them legitimacy.
 It was a subtle difference between him and Stewart, and a very important one: parody vs. satire.
 Colbert was a subversive: he undermined the dominant discourse and got away with it, because he had great ratings.
 By the way, those ratings provided the answer to the common question: “Why would those people allow themselves to look so foolish?’
 The answer: Cui bono.
 Any publicity is good publicity.